mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/07-solution.markdown

 Any actor could trace events related to a product by checking its address.

 Product accounts don't need to send transactions, they only receive them.
 To guarantee none of them sign transactions, we are generating each public key in a deterministic way.
+Generate a hash that represents the public key, not knowing the private key related.

 *publicKey = sha256(company_identifier + product_identifier)*